happycube/ld-decode/README.md

 .r16/.u16 (CXADC 16-bit raw data).

-.flac/.cvbs/.vhs/.svhs/.bcam/.bmax/.vid8/.hi8 (FLAC-compressed captures, can be either 8-bit or 16-bit).
+.flac/.cvbs/.vhs/.svhs/.betacam/.betamax/.video8/.hi8 (FLAC-compressed captures, can be either 8-bit or 16-bit).

 ## Output file formats:

-Unlike LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single .tbc file
+Unlike LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single .tbc file.

 Both the luminance and chrominance channels are separate data files essentially an digital "S-Video", additionally useful for troubleshooting descriptor/log files are generated so you end up with 4 files in the following naming.